Quadrubo/BS-Downloader/README.md

   * Enable the VPN in the Opera Settings.

 * Operadriver
-  * Download the Operadriver from [this](https://github.com/operasoftware/operachromiumdriver/releases) github repository move it into a folder with the BS Downloader .exe file.
+  * Download the Operadriver from [this](https://github.com/operasoftware/operachromiumdriver/releases) github repository and move it into a folder with the BS Downloader .exe file.

+* FFMPEG
+  * Download FFMPEG from [this](https://github.com/BtbN/FFmpeg-Builds/releases) github repository and save it anywhere you like.

 # Help
 * Configuration
   * Opera Download Folder: *Your Opera Download Folder*